-If you want to catch a big Cod you really need to fish for them in winter, as this is when the bigger specimens are almost always caught.
-Winter Cod fishing can be a bit of a waiting game sometimes, holding out for a bite, but the rewards can be amazing when your new personal best graces the landing net.
+If you want to catch a big Cod you really need to fish for them in winter, as this is when the bigger specimens are almost always caught (when the water is cold).
+Winter Cod fishing can be a bit of a waiting game, holding out for a bite that may or may not come, but the rewards can be amazing when your new personal best graces the landing net.

-From Brighton we catch Cod EVERY month of the year and this is mostly 15 to 30+ miles offshore, fishing on the wrecks for Cod.
+From Brighton it is normally possible to catch Cod every month of the year and this is mostly 15 to 30+ miles offshore, fishing on the wrecks for Cod.
 But in winter the Cod migrate inshore to feed and spawn.
 If you are new to winter Cod fishing it might surprise you to learn that when we say inshore we mean very close in – typically 3 or 4 miles.

 This inshore migration behaviour has been documented in numerous scientific papers over the years and our part of the Eastern English Channel is recognised as a primary winter feeding and spawning area for Cod.
 Perhaps this is best summed up, with links to the supporting evidence, by our official local government body – the Sussex IFCA (Inshore Fisheries and Coastal Authority):